-We don’t have a Dometic CFX3 in our van, but we wish we had gotten one for our build.
-This is an great fridge that many vanlifers happily own.
+We don’t have a Dometic CFX3 in our van, but we wish we had gotten one for our van build.
+This is a great fridge that many vanlifers happily own.
 It’s rugged and durable, and it keeps your food cold while only sipping power.
 And it has some advanced features, including the ability to control the temperature via a wifi app.

-The CFX3 is also very energy efficient – in our research for our epic post on 12V fridges, we found that it is the most efficient fridge on the market.
+The CFX3 is also very energy efficient – in our research for our epic post on 12V fridges, we found that it is the most efficient van life fridge on the market.
 If you need more or less capacity, Dometic CFX fridges also come in a variety of other sizes, including some that are double-zoned.

 Dometic generally makes excellent products, and they’re heavily invested in the vanlife community

 Solid and inexpensive 12V vanlife refrigerators.
 Available in a range of sizes from 30 quart (28L) up to 53 quart (50L).